collec-science/collec-science/documentation/metadata_field/metadatafield_en.md

 # Rename a metadata field

+**This documentation is partly obsolete, as the renaming of metadata fields is now integrated into the template entry process**.
+It is still relevant if you have integrated external models and associated them with pre-existing sample types.

 ## Presentation

 The metadata describing the samples are stored in a field in JSON format.
 If it allows a great flexibility (possibility of adding fields very easily), it also has its own limits.